OpenNebula/addon-storpool/README.md

 ## StorPool naming convention

 Please follow the [naming convention](docs/naming_convention.md) for details the OpenNebula's datastores and images are mapped to StorPool.

+## Known issues

+In relase 19.03.2 the the naming of the attached CDROM images is changed.
+A separate volume with unique name is created for each attachment.
+This could lead to errors when using restore with the alternate VM snapshot interface enabled.
+The workaround is to manually create/or rename/ a snapshot of the desired CDROM volume following the new naming convention.
+The migration to the new CDROM's volume naming convention is integrated so there is no manual operations needed.